milanaryal/milanaryal.github.io/_posts/2014/2014-12-30-blogging-with-jekyll-and-github-pages.md

 {% highlight bash %}
 gems:
+  - jekyll-feed
   - jekyll-mentions
-  - jemoji
   - jekyll-redirect-from
   - jekyll-sitemap
-  - jekyll-feed
+  - jemoji
 {% endhighlight %}

 This is simple proccess to blog with Jekyll on GitHub Pages.
-You can learn more about Jekyll at [jekyllrb.com](http://jekyllrb.com/).
+You can learn more about Jekyll at [jekyllrb.com](//jekyllrb.com/).

 Happy Jekyll'ing!